security-assignments/security-assignments.github.io/_labs/lab_web_privacy_and_anonymity.md

 `https://securedrop-for-journalists.example.com/submit/something/condemning` and
 submits leaked documents, the following information should be encrypted (confidential):
-* the login information
+* The login information
-* the submitted documents
+* The submitted documents
-* that the requested path was `/submit/something/condemning`
+* That the requested path was `/submit/something/condemning`

 However, https _cannot_ protect the following information:
-* the source ip address of `192.0.2.1`
+* The source IP address of `192.0.2.1`
-* the request to `securedrop-for-journalists.example.com`
+* The request to `securedrop-for-journalists.example.com`

 The latter is considered "metadata," and it must be readable for the internet to work.
 However, it alone may be enough to identify and implicate the activist.
 Internet